Nigeria pirates kidnap six Russians, one Estonian

-PARIS (Reuters) - Pirates off the coast of Nigeria kidnapped six Russians and an Estonian during an attack on their ship on Monday, the French company operating the vessel said on Wednesday.
+PARIS (Reuters) - Pirates off the coast of Nigeria have kidnapped six Russians and an Estonian during an attack on their ship, Bourbon, the French shipping company operating the vessel said on Wednesday.

-Another nine crew members were safe after the ship reached the Nigerian port of Onne in the oil-rich Niger Delta, said a spokeswoman for Bourbon, which supplies vessels to the offshore oil industry.
+Another nine crew members were safe and had reached the Nigerian port of Onne, in the oil-rich Niger Delta, said the spokeswoman for Bourbon, which supplies vessels to the offshore oil industry.
+The seven were abducted on Monday.

 Pirate attacks are on the rise in the Gulf of Guinea, which is second only to the waters around Somalia for piracy.

-Attackers usually seize boats to steal their cargo then free the crew.
-Kidnappings for ransom also take place in the waters around the delta, the heart of Africa’s biggest energy industry.
+Usually boats are attacked in order to steal their cargo, after which the crew is normally freed, although kidnapping is also a major criminal enterprise in the waters around the delta, the heart of Africa’s biggest energy industry.

 Pirates freed a Greek-operated gasoline tanker earlier this month that they had hijacked in the Gulf of Guinea near Ivory Coast.
 Fuel ships are a favorite target.